Valuation Details

 What is the Discounted Cash Flow (DCF) Model?

 The Discounted Cash Flow (DCF) method is a valuation technique used to estimate the value of an investment based on its expected future cash flows.
-In the context of the Indian stock market, it is widely considered the "gold standard" for calculating the intrinsic value of a company.
+In the Indian stock market, it is widely considered the "gold standard" for calculating the intrinsic value of a company.
+To get the discount rate, factor in market risk with a Beta Calculator.

-The core logic of DCF is the Time Value of Money (TVM).
-A Rupee today is worth more than a Rupee tomorrow because it can be invested to earn a return.
-Therefore, we "discount" future cash flows back to their present value using a specific discount rate, often the Weighted Average Cost of Capital (WACC).
+The core logic of DCF is the Time Value of Money.
+A Rupee today is worth more than a Rupee tomorrow.
+Therefore, we "discount" future cash flows back to their present value using a discount rate, often the Weighted Average Cost of Capital (WACC).

-Our DCF Calculator India (2026) is designed to handle the complexities of growth projections and terminal value calculations, helping you identify whether a stock is overvalued or undervalued in the current market.
+Our DCF Calculator India (2026) handles the complexities of growth projections and terminal value calculations.
+Always compare your results against a point-to-point CAGR or XIRR of the asset to see historical context.

 WACC vs Discount Rate – Which to Use?

 Choosing the right discount rate is the most sensitive part of a DCF analysis.
-For most Indian stocks, a discount rate of 10% to 12% is used to account for the risk-free rate (G-Sec yields) and the equity risk premium.
+For most Indian stocks, a discount rate of 10% to 12% is used.

 | Factor | Conservative | Aggressive |